-Internet:
+Internet

-Internet access is intended to support the employee's ability to perform his/her jobrelated duties.
+Internet access is intended to support the employee's ability to perform his/hers/their job-related duties.
 This policy applies to use of the Internet utilizing the Arts Council authorized user ID thereby covering the employees' representation of the Arts Council.